It is based on the twelve-point priority list released by the UK government, which you can view here.

 People on immunosuppression therapies sufficient to significantly increase risk of infection;

-Problems with your spleen, e.g. splenectomy (having your spleen removed);
+Conditions involving the spleen, e.g., splenectomy (having your spleen removed);

 Adults with Down’s syndrome;

 Adults on dialysis or with chronic kidney disease (stage 5);

 Women who are pregnant with significant heart disease, congenital or acquired; or

 Other people who have also been classed as clinically extremely vulnerable, based on clinical judgement and an assessment of their needs.
 GPs and hospital clinicians have been provided with guidance to support these decisions.

 Underlying health conditions